Veterinary Internal Medicine

 Why Does My Pet Require An Internal Medicine Specialist?

 A general veterinary practitioner can diagnose and treat many health problems, but certain conditions and diseases require the care of a doctor who has intensive, specialized internal medicine training to provide the best possible outcome for your pet.
-If your veterinarian is referring you to a specialist, be confident knowing their recommendation is based on getting the best medical care for your pet.
+If one of our veterinarians is referring you to a specialist, be confident knowing their recommendation is based on getting the best medical care for your pet.
 Specialists have advanced diagnostic equipment and treatments not available in every practice.

-In some scenarios your veterinarian may be able to consult with one of our specialists about your pet’s care, but in other cases it’s mandatory to refer your loved one to a specialist.
-Our board certified internists are at the forefront of their field and use advanced techniques in the field of veterinary medicine.
+In some scenarios, our veterinarians may be able to consult with a board certified Veterinary Internal Medicine Specialist about your pet’s care, but in other cases it’s mandatory to refer your loved one to a specialist.
+Our doctors are at the forefront of their field and use advanced techniques in the field of veterinary medicine, but we don’t have any in house board certified Veterinary Internal Medicine Specialists.
 Our practice is equipped with state-of-the-art equipment and advanced imaging.
 This allows our team to provide the absolute best care possible, have the best answers, and help guide you through choosing the best treatments for your pet.

 What Health Conditions Can Be Treated By An Internal Medicine Specialist?

-Our board certified internal medicine specialists are qualified to diagnose and treat many health issues and serious diseases that your pet may encounter.
+A referral to a board certified internal medicine specialist, who is qualified to diagnose and treat many health issues and serious diseases that your pet may encounter.
 Here are some of the typical diseases that a general veterinary practitioner will refer to a specialist:

 - Diabetes Mellitus